Report: New and Resolved Environmental Enforcement Cases Slightly Drop in February

 NMED issued an assessment of $9.76 million in penalties and almost $20,000 in administrative compliance costs to DOE.

 In another case, the Environmental Protection Compliance and Enforcement Bureau issued a notice of violation to Primal Crushing LLC of Fort Worth, Texas.
-The firm failed to pay the required New Source Review permit fees for a portable crusher in south of Dayton.
-The unpaid fees from 2022 to 2025 has reached $9,431.
+The firm failed to pay the required New Source Review permit fees for a portable crusher in the south of Dayton.
+The unpaid fees from 2022 to 2025 have reached $9,431.

 The officials also cited Barcelona Mobile Home Park in Albuquerque for failing to correct 14 deficiencies identified in a sanitary survey last June 2025.
 The park is required to notify residents of the violations within 30 days and must continue to do so until the issues are fixed.

 Meanwhile, the Resource Protection Compliance and Enforcement Bureau issued a notice of violation to the City of Socorro Landfill over improper storage of recyclable materials.
-It also failed to keep and manage records in scrap tires under the state’s recycling and illegal dumping rules.
+It also failed to keep and manage records of scrap tires under the state’s recycling and illegal dumping rules.

 The Occupational Health and Safety Bureau also penalized Central New Mexico Co-Op, amounting to $33,110.
 An investigation into a utility pole replacement incident showed that workers were operating on energized power lines without sufficient safety controls, resulting in a severe injury.